cwaage/cs50_labs/README.md

 Variables store values so we can save data and reuse it later.
 The C Programming language requires you to specify the type of a variable when you declare it.

-For example when you declare and assign an int variable called `x` you declare it as shown below.
+For example, you declare and assign an int variable called `x` you as shown below:

 ```c
 int x = 50;